AliGhaffarian/ReStart/README.md

 this app purpose is to simplify and speed up the process of restarting ( or launching if not running ) single or multiple apps at once all datas will be saved in files and groups.json

+kill method :
+this app will use SIGKILL signal to kill your apps so restart any app if you have unsaved data on them

 process name
 you can see process name of your app by linux : searching your app name in task manager or relevant apps